Mastering Emotional Detachment for Better Chess Performance

 1. Each Sunday, review your chess journal.

-2. Set one emotional skill goal — for example, "use defusion three times per game."
+2. Set one emotional skill goal.
+For example, "use defusion three times per game."

 3. Track each success in your notes.

-4. Map when detachment holds or fails — for example, time trouble, rival players.
+4. Map when detachment holds or fails.
+For example, time trouble, rival players.

 5. Adjust drills based on the patterns you find.